As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 This is also a great project to work on at an essential oil party.
 It’s easy to do, doesn’t take much time, and doesn’t require much prep either.
 All you need to have on hand are the few items from the bath bomb ingredient list.

 Another option is to buy a bath bomb DIY kit.
 This may be more practical if you’re looking for an even easier and more convenient way to make these bath products.

-These are some of the best bath bomb DIY kits that I found.
+These are some of the best bath bomb DIY kits that I found on Amazon:

 More DIY Projects Using Essential Oils

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.